ucl-arc-tre/portal/web/README.md

 Authenticated end-to-end tests require EntraID usernames and passwords to be set in a `cypress.env.json` file.
 Create it based on [cypress.sample.env.json](./cypress.sample.env.json).

+Two sets of credentials will be needed to simulate both an admin user and a user with a base role during tests.
+To generate these credentials, speak to a senior team member.

 ### e2e testing the dev build

 The easiest way to run the full e2e testing suite is with the following command from the project root directory: